 The production and consumption of herbal supplements are growing rapidly in Nigeria.
 Unfortunately, the raw materials are often sourced from localities or countries with inadequate Good Agricultural Practices (GAPs) and quality control regarding pesticide application on the farm and during storage.
 Herbal teas, crafted from various plant blends and packaged in convenient containers and bags, offer aromatic and refreshing beverages and therapeutic and medicinal benefits (Zohora et al., 2022; Aguilar-Pérez et al., 2023).

-Organochlorine (OC) pesticide residues in food commodities have been associated with numerous adverse health effects, including endocrine disruption, reproductive and developmental abnormalities, cognitive impairments, cancer, nervous system toxicity, and kidney damage.
+Organochlorine (OC) are pesticide residues in food commodities that occur due to the application of chemical pesticides and these have been associated with numerous adverse health effects, including endocrine disruption, reproductive and developmental abnormalities, cognitive impairments, cancer, nervous system toxicity, and kidney damage.
 (Kolakowski et al., 2020; Hoque et al., 2022; Fagbohun et al., 2023).
 Lentini et al. (2017) and Fernandes et al. (2023) reported multi-residue OCP contamination and associated health risks in edible vegetables.
 Similarly, Akande et al. (2020) evaluated organophosphate insecticide residues in post-harvest cowpea from Gwagwalada, Abuja.
 Idowu et al. (2022) identified organochlorine residues in cocoa pods and beans in Nigeria, while Fagbohun et al. (2024) detected several OCP residues in cowpea grains from Abuja.

 Despite these findings, herbal teas widely consumed in Nigeria for their perceived medicinal and therapeutic benefits have received little attention concerning contamination by persistent organic pollutants like OCPs.
 These compounds, such as DDTs, BHC isomers, and aldrin derivatives, are known for their environmental persistence, bioaccumulation potential, and toxic effects, leading to their regulation under the Stockholm Convention.
 Studies from China (Zhang et al., 2022), India (Sarkar et al., 2021), and Ghana (Boateng et al., 2021) have also revealed concerning levels of OCPs in medicinal plants and teas.